mikewest/internetdrafts/first-party-cookies/draft.md

 --- abstract

-This document updates RFC6265, defining the `First-Party` attribute for cookies, which allows servers to mitigate the risk of cross-site request forgery attacks by asserting that a particular cookie should only be sent in a "first-party" context.
+This document updates RFC6265, defining the `First-Party` attribute for cookies, which allows servers to mitigate the risk of cross-site request forgery and related information leakage attacks by asserting that a particular cookie should only be sent in a "first-party" context.

 --- middle